dcasota/azure-scripts/README.md

 # Photon OS on Azure

 Actually VMware Photon OS is not an Azure Marketplace base operating system image.
-From a technical feasibility perspective of a new generation of marketplace offerings, time-limited hosting of OS releases and good practices of immutable infrastructure workflows still is a key feature for many customers.
+From a technical feasibility perspective of a new generation of marketplace offerings, time-limited hosting of OS releases and good practices of immutable infrastructure workflows is a desired feature.
 A few Linux distros Ubuntu, openSUSE, CentOS, SLES, Debian or CoreOS enjoy endorsed support by Azure.
 For customers with many Windows servers onpremise and a few Linux servers these offerings help to simplify their hybrid cloud infrastructure management journey.
 Here's a good starting tutorial on [managing static Linux VMs on Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/tutorial-custom-images).

 To run Photon OS on Azure have a look to [Downloading Photon OS](https://github.com/vmware/photon/wiki/Downloading-Photon-OS).
 You will find for most releases the appropriate Azure VHD file.
 In situations where you rather need a container, better have a look to https://hub.docker.com/_/photon.